Home > Analyses > Financial Services > The Progressive Corporation

 - intense competition in property & casualty insurance

-- regulatory changes impacting underwriting
+- regulatory changes in insurance industry

 Stock Price Action Analysis